 “No one saves us but ourselves.
 No one can and no one may.
 We ourselves must walk the path.” ~ Buddha

-4. Holding on to toxic relationships keeps you from growing
+4. Holding onto a toxic relationship keeps you from growing

-Don’t get me wrong, I love challenges and I have this incredible ability to turn every experience, whether good or bad, into a valuable life lesson, but this doesn’t mean that I should make my life harder by clinging on to toxic relationships and drama.
+Don’t get me wrong, I love challenges and I have this incredible ability to turn every experience, whether good or bad, into a valuable life lesson, but this doesn’t mean that I should make my life harder by clinging onto a toxic relationship and drama.
 I believe that things should flow and they should be easy, and when they aren’t, that means something is wrong.

 After being in an unhealthy relationship for almost 10 years, I have learned that if a relationship is hard if it’s stressful, and if it takes a lot of energy and effort to try to make it work, you have to let it go, for the sake of both parties.